robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/kb-setup-and-maintenance/kb-setup-and-maintenance_uniqExact-to-uniq-combined.md

----
-title: "How to convert uniqExact states to approximate uniq functions states"
+#How to convert uniqExact states to approximate uniq functions states
 linkTitle: "Convert uniqExact to uniq(Combined)"
 weight: 100
 description: >-